 Although we know that eating more organic foods and less conventionally grown foods will reduce the amount of pesticide residues in our bodies, what exactly does this mean for our health?

 In 2015, the International Agency for Research on Cancer (IARC) classified three pesticides frequently used in agriculture as carcinogenic to humans.
-Yes, that means that according to the IARC, glyphosate, malathion and diazinon are chemicals used on our food even though they may cause cancer in humans.
+Yes, that means that, according to the IARC, glyphosate, malathion and diazinon are chemicals used on our food even though they may cause cancer in humans.

 Until recently, evidence supporting the carcinogenic effects of these pesticides was based only on occupational exposure, primarily in agricultural settings.
-But what about low-level pesticide exposure in the general population, which primarily comes from the intake of conventionally growth fruits and vegetables?
+What about low-level pesticide exposure in the general population, which primarily comes from the intake of conventionally growth fruits and vegetables?
 That’s the exact question that researchers in France sought to answer with this study.

 Study: Organic Foods and Cancer Prevention